cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - With H.s\_in\_bytes we denote the _input block size_ used by H. For instance, for SHA512 the input block size s\_in\_bytes is 128,
 while for SHAKE-256 the input block size amounts to 136 bytes.

+### Group environment objects G

 For a given group G this document specifies how to define the following set of group-specific functions and constants for the protocol execution.
-For making the implicit dependence of the respective functions and constants on the group G transparent, we use an object-style notation G.function_name() and G.constant_name.

-### Group environment objects G

-We use the following notation for referring on the specific properties of a group environment G:
+We use the following notation for referring to the specific properties of a group environment G:

-- With G.I we denote a unique octet string representation of the neutral element of the group G. This representation will be used for for detecting error conditions.

 - G.calculate\_generator(H,PRS,CI,sid) denotes a function that outputs a representation of a group element which is derived from input octet strings PRS, CI, sid by the help of